 Sameera Tasneem (MS, BME; Currently at Kremers Urban Pharmaceuticals)

-Phillip Simmers (MS, BME; Currently Doctoral student at U.Cincinnati)
+Phillip Simmers (MS, BME; Currently Consultant at Ethicon, Inc.)

 Michael Sawonik (MS, BME; Currently Engineer at CIVCO Medical Solutions)

 Anjana Subramaniam (MS, BME; Currently Process Improvement Engineer at TRAI-COR PROCESSING)

 Sara El-Nimer (MS, BME; Currently Research Engineer at Cleveland Clinic)